IAB Europe Cookie Wall [Source]

 Cookie Walls: Legal or Not?

 Much of the recent discussion on cookie walls came around after the EU data protection authorities questioned its validity.
+Let's look at what some of the data protection regulators think about the use of cookie wall.

 ICO, in their myth-busting blog post, said that consent obtained through cookie walls is not likely to be considered valid.
 They also added that "Statements such as ‘by continuing to use this website you are agreeing to cookies’ is not valid consent under the higher GDPR standard.”
 However, they did include that the matter is still under consideration.